 Bloom Energy deploys a revolutionary on-site power generation system called the Bloom Energy Server® based on proprietary fuel cell technology that provides 24x7 firm power that is reliable, clean and cost effective.
 With more than 180 MW deployed, Bloom Energy Servers currently produce power for companies including Apple, Wal-Mart, AT&T, eBay and FedEx, as well as utilities, including PG&E, Southern California Edison, Delmarva Power and Washington Gas.

 Demand Energy, an Enel Group Company, has developed a best-in-class DEN.OS that maximizes the economic returns of behind-the-meter storage systems alone, or in combination with distributed generation (DG).
 The company provides a turnkey solution (hardware, software and services) that ties together modeling, design and simulation with installation and operational monitoring, control, and financial optimization, to deploy storage-plus-DG systems at speed and scale.
 The DEN.OS software platform was designed as a scalable end-to-end solution that delivers differentiated value across the entire project’s life cycle, able to support utility-side, behind-the-meter and microgrid projects.
 For more information, visit www.demand-energy.com.

 Nexant offers best-in-class energy consulting and implementation services that transform utility business processes and improve smart grid, clean energy, distributed energy resources, and customer experience initiatives.
 Nexant experts help utilities embrace a customer-centric strategic planning model that aligns markets, products, technology and customer strategies, reducing risk to achieve superior business results.

-Siemens Digital Grid partners with leading energy industry customers worldwide in their digitalization journeys.
-As the energy industry transitions to a digital business to better solve new 21stcentury challenges, Digital Grid is the trusted partner that helps with expertise and innovative solutions to achieve improved agility, reliability, resiliency, and efficiency.
-In North America, Digital Grid has worked with more than 1,000 energy industry customers to deliver proven solutions and services that improve operational efficiencies, enhance reliability and resiliency, and empower consumers to better manage their energy use.
-For more information, visit www.usa.siemens.com/digitalgrid
+Siemens Digital Grid partners with leading utilities and energy providers worldwide to provide expertise and innovative technologies to help in their transformation journeys.
+Globally, Digital Grid has worked with more than 2,500 leading utilities and energy providers to deliver proven solutions and services that improve operational efficiencies, enhance reliability and resiliency, and empower consumers to better manage their energy use.
+For more information, please visit www.usa.siemens.com/digitalgrid